MinhAnhHoang11/planetary-simulation-2023/README.md

 # planetary-simulation
-Simulate the motion of a planetary system using Python
+This is a project assignment I completed as part of an introductory programming course.
+The aim is to simulate the motion of a planetary system using Python.